-The second module of the Curriculum globALE training program was organised by the DVV International Georgia Country office on June 27-30 in Tbilisi and was led by the invited professor, International Council for Adult education (ICAE) Secretary-General, Mrs. Katarina Popovic.
+The second module of the Curriculum globALE training program was organised by the DVV International Georgia Country office on June 27-30 in Tbilisi and was led by the visiting professor, International Council for Adult Education (ICAE) Secretary-General, Mrs. Katarina Popovic.
 The training program aims at the professionalisation of adult educators and includes directors of Adult Learning and Education (ALE) centers, Adult Education (AE) coordinators of state vocational colleges and employees of the Georgian Adult Education Network (GAEN) and DVV International Georgia Country office.

 Prior to introducing the second module, the visiting professor, Ms. Popovic started the training with a review of the first module, where the participants had the opportunity to talk about their experiences with the first module.
 Within the framework of the second module, more specific issues were discussed, which included: principles of AE, learning process: for children and adults; learning psychology and developmental psychology as the basis of adult learning theories; theories of behaviorism, cognitivism, and constructivism, and their application in AE; transformational learning, Kolb's theory, and AE; experiential learning, comparison of learning theories, emotional learning; integrated approaches to learning; application of adult learning theories.
 These topics led to such interesting and important issues as neuroscience, how the brain learns, what we need to know and what we need to do to keep the brain in good mental shape, what is the harm of fake information, the so-called "fake news" and how we should be able to recognize it and, accordingly, have the ability to think critically.